poeck/react-layered/README.md

 ### Installation

-First, install the package using npm:
+First, install the package using your favourite package manager:

 ```bash
 npm install react-layered